 Receptiveness to your child and their perspectives or experiences also communicates that they are valuable to you.
 When we respond in a way that makes our kids feel like a burden or distraction, we can short-circuit all the other healthy habits we are trying to build together.
 And let’s face it, in this culture of hand-held devices and work-at-home careers.
 It’s easy to be distracted from authentic presence and receptiveness to our kids.

 How are you communicating to your children that they are loved?
 Healthy communication is made with both our words and actions.
 We must intentionally build a culture in our home that speaks of how cherished and valued our kids are.
 We need to find ways to say that they matter, are safe in this family, and are unconditionally accepted, even when we have to correct them.

 One way to affirm your child’s preciousness is to spend time with them.
 For some families, that will look like Family Movie Night.
 Others will enjoy a weekly hike together.
-We also recommend that parents try to get one-on-one time alone with each child.
-You can make your time together be an event your kid loves or even learn a new skill together.
+We also recommend that parents get one-on-one time with each child.
+You can make your time together an event your kid loves or even learn a new skill together.

 Get into their world — and model that openness and receptivity while you are at it.
 Take them to that concert they’ve been waiting to see.
 Go to their high school theater productions, even if they aren’t in the show.
 Offer lots of yeses and try new things together.
 Let your child teach you about their favorite video game or soccer move.
 Make your home an open and safe space for their friends to gather and welcome the chaos of it.
 Your presence in their world communicates that you see them as precious and “worth it,” even if you feel uncomfortable.